Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Related Work

 \subsection{Emerging Agentic Frameworks}

-Recent advances in LLMs have enabled sophisticated agentic frameworks that decompose complex tasks into specialized modules, each coordinated by dedicated agents \cite{shinn2023reflexion, madaan2023selfrefine, wu2025backtrackagentenhancingguiagent, agashe2025agent, Sapkota_2026}.
-In these multi-agent systems, SLMs are increasingly replacing larger models within individual modules to reduce computational costs and latency while maintaining specialized functionalities \cite{belcak2025smalllanguagemodelsfuture, cheng-etal-2024-small}.
-However, these systems remain vulnerable to cascading failures when SLM agents malfunction in foundational tool interaction tasks such as tool selection and parameter identification \cite{erdogan-etal-2024-tinyagent, BFCL}.
-A particularly challenging failure mode is schema misalignment: SLM errors often manifest as plausible yet incorrect outputs—such as generating tool names that seem reasonable but don't exist in the actual schema—making them difficult to detect and correct through traditional validation mechanisms.
-Our work addresses this vulnerability by generating pretraining-aligned schemas that improve SLM reliability in these critical operations.
+Recent advances in LLMs have enabled sophisticated agentic frameworks that decompose complex tasks into specialized modules, each coordinated by dedicated agents \cite{shinn2023reflexion, agashe2025agent, Sapkota_2026}.
+In these multi-agent systems, SLMs are increasingly replacing larger models within individual modules to reduce computational costs and latency while maintaining specialized functionalities \cite{cheng-etal-2024-small, belcak2025smalllanguagemodelsfuture}.
+However, these systems remain vulnerable to cascading failures when SLM agents malfunction in foundational tool interaction tasks such as tool selection and parameter identification \cite{erdogan-etal-2024-tinyagent, patil2025the}.
+A particularly challenging failure mode is schema misalignment: SLM errors often manifest as plausible yet incorrect outputs, such as generating tool names that seem reasonable but do not exist in the actual schema.
+However, existing works primarily focus on improving agent architectures or coordination strategies, without addressing the schema-level mismatch that causes these failures.